Just like regular sunglasses, polarised sunglasses protect your eyes from UV.

-For you, this results in reduced visual clarity and loss of definition due to the highs and lows of the scattered light.
+For regular lenses, unpolarised light results in reduced visual clarity and loss of definition due to the highs and lows of the scattered light.

 How do polarised sunglasses work physics?

-Upon this film are hundreds of chemically aligned molecules in neat little rows.
-These rows create a slotted axis through which light can pass, only if it's travelling parallel to these rows.
+Upon the polariser are hundreds of chemically aligned molecules in neat little rows.
+These rows create vertical slots through which light can pass, only if it's orientated parallel to these rows.

-When the lens is cut and fitted to your sunglasses frame, these rows must be positioned vertically to the frame.
+When the lens is cut and fitted to your sunglasses frame, these rows must be positioned so they are vertical in your frame.